mfherbst/ReducedBasis.jl/docs/src/examples/xxz_dmrg.md

 For that purpose, we first import

 ```@example xxz_dmrg; continued = true
+using LinearAlgebra
+using ITensors
+using Plots
-using LinearAlgebra, ITensors, Plots, ReducedBasis
+using ReducedBasis
 ```

 now featuring `ITensors`.